 At Perranporth Primary School, we are committed to ensuring that pupils access high quality French lessons that develop an interest and thirst for learning other languages.
 We aim to introduce the learning of the French language and the understanding of its culture in enjoying and stimulating ways.
 We hope to embed the essential skills of listening, reading, writing and speaking in French.
 We aim to highlight culture to pupils so that they are aware of similarities and differences between cultures.
-By working with local secondary schools, teaching weekly French lessons and offering Linguascope, which is a learning platform that can also be accessed at home, we lay the foundations for future language learning as well as a curiosity about travel and cultures.
+By working with local secondary schools, teaching weekly French lessons in KS2, we lay the foundations for future language learning as well as a curiosity about travel and cultures.

 All children in KS2 access a weekly French lesson.
 The teacher introduces a topic and pupils will learn particular vocabulary and grammar.
 Pupils engage with a teacher led lesson through ‘I say, you repeat’, group learning and written work.
-The following week, pupils access Linguascope so that they can cement the previous weeks learning.
-By using Linguascope, pupils of all abilities can access French and learn it at their own pace by repeating activities and listening to the pronunciation of words as many times as they need to.
-MFL is taught very practically so pupils can use the correct pronunciation and the repetition helps to embed the new vocabulary.
+French is taught very practically so pupils can use the correct pronunciation and the repetition helps to embed the new vocabulary.
 KS1 children are introduced to MFL through exploring French and other languages informally when studying another country and during the daily register.

-Our MFL curriculum is fun and enjoyed by learners, well resourced and planned to demonstrate progression through Key Stage 2.
+Our French curriculum is fun and enjoyed by learners, well resourced and planned to demonstrate progression through Key Stage 2.
 In addition, we measure the impact of our curriculum through:

 Perranporth School ensures all pupils develop key language learning skills set out by the national curriculum, as well as a love of languages and learning about other cultures.

 For more information click here or email Miss Pryor email@example.com